MSD Booth/Vendor FAQs

-Pro Portsmouth does provide insurance opportunities for small, start up businesses and craftspeople on a case by case basis.
-Applicants are invited to request this coverage; if we approve your application and extend the insurance to you, Pro Portsmouth contacts you regarding payment .
+Pro Portsmouth does offer insurance opportunities for small, start up businesses and craftspeople on a case by case basis through ACT Insurance.
+Applicants are invited to request this coverage; information regarding ACT will be posted on our site.
 (Food vendors preparing & selling food, businesses with existing policies and non-profit organizations are not eligible for the special policy.)
 PLEASE DO NOT ACQUIRE INSURANCE UNTIL WE ADVISE YOU THAT YOUR APPLICATION HAS BEEN APPROVED.

 Are vehicles or trailers allowed in the event footprint?